sfchan2019/OpenWeatherProject/README.md

 This repository was created to submit my Open Weather API test project.

 ## Testing for Json Attribute
-* For each attribute in the result, test if the attribute has the correct data type.
+* For each attribute in the result, test if the attribute has the correct data type
 * For each attribute that is a numberical value
   * If the attribute is not an internal parameters from the API, test for the value is
     * Greater than 0,